 Option 49, the X Window System Display Manager option, lists IP addresses 10.6.129.67 and 129.146.58.136 as Sun Ray servers.
 The Sun Ray DTU tries to connect to those servers when it receives a DHCP response from the router.
-Option 26 sets the Maximum Transmission Unit (MTU) for the Sun Ray connections, in this case 1366 bytes rather than the default Ethernet MTU of 1500 bytes.
+Option 26 sets the Maximum Transmission Unit (MTU), which defines the maximum packet size for the Sun Ray connections, in this case 1366 bytes rather than the default Ethernet MTU of 1500 bytes.
 This is necessary to allow space for the IPSec headers to implement a virtual private network (VPN) connection.